Bon jour, mes amis! I’m Retro Dee and Welcome to True Vintage Fashion Finds!

 I consider it a real “FIND” when I’m able to purchase a dress (or other garment) that is within my budget, in great condition and fits me well!
 When this happens, it’s a Triple Score!

 Today I’ll be showing off one of the cutest dresses in my collection.
 It’s a gray and yellow patterned frock with an adorable neckline by Pat Hartly.
 I estimate this dress to be late 1950’s by the design.
 I purchased it from Buffalo Gal Vintage.
-If you haven’t checked them out, you definitely should!

 This dress arrived to me in fantastic condition as promised.
 It is extremely light-weight material which is perfect for summer.
 The day I took these photos it was about 90 degrees and this dress was very airy and comfortable.